GSA/Section508.gov/_pages/manage/annual-assessment/2023-report/2023-appx-c-methods.md

 ## Descriptive Analysis
 We conducted a descriptive study of the data, akin to an inventory or initial exploration, to provide a holistic view of reporting entity data and determine key patterns and trends.
 We examined averages, frequency distributions, and other essential statistical parameters for each criteria, paying close attention to core areas that directly tie into our research questions.
 Two areas, reporting entity “business function maturity” and “operational conformance” (i.e., reporting entity conformance to the applicable requirements in the <a href="https://www.access-board.gov/ict/" target="_blank">ICT Standards and Guidelines</a>), emerged as key perspectives and points of interest during our discussions.

 First, we created an index to assess reporting entity business function maturity (m-index).
 This index quantified reporting entity responses to criteria across 9 dimensions: IT Accessibility Program Office; Policies, Procedures, and Standards; Communications; Content Creation; Human Capital, Culture, and Leadership; Technology Lifecycle Activities; Testing and Validation; Acquisition and Procurement; and Training.
-The m-index encompassed Questions 22 to 61 except <a href='{{site.baseurl}}/manage/section-508-assessment/criteria-03/#q27'>Q27B</a>, and all were multiple choice format, equally weighted, and scored as follows:
+The m-index encompassed Questions 22 to 61 except Q27B (See <a href="https://assets.section508.gov/files/reports/cr-2023/FY23%20Governmentwide%20Section%20508%20Assessment%20Data%20Dictionary%20Excel.xlsx">FY23 Data Dictionary (XLSX)</a>), and all were multiple choice format, equally weighted, and scored as follows:

 * a) = 0; signifying very low